► Lamborghini Urus goes racing

 Five years after we first saw the concept, the production version of the Lamborghini Urus is here.
 The Urus is Lamborghini’s first attempt at a modern high-performance crossover, and it’s going to spearhead an entirely new generation of ultimate sports SUVs.

-Expect right-hand drive sales to start in late summer 2018, priced from around £165,000, a whisker above the Huracan sports car’s entry point of £155k.
+Right-hand drive sales started in the UK in late summer 2018, priced from around £165,000, a whisker above the Huracan sports car’s entry point of £155k.

 The new Urus is a radical departure for a brand better known for low-slung sports cars.
 This is, arguably, a high-slung sports car - the wedge and angular ostentation of Lambokind transferred to the taller, tip-toe look of the crossover genre.